-Degenerative adult scoliosis is a condition that begins after the age of 40 years, and is attributed to deterioration of the spine.
-Osteoporosis will weaken the spinal bones (vertebrae), which causes abnormal spine curvature.
-The spine begins to sag as the degenerative condition worsens, creating a scoliotic curve.
+Degenerative adult scoliosis is a condition that typically begins after the age of 40 years, and is attributed to deterioration of the spine.
+The spine begins to curve as the asymmetric degenerative condition worsens.

 Degenerative adult scoliosis is usually diagnosed in people age 40 years and older who have a history of back pain.
-Diagnosis requires a lumbar curve of 10 degrees or more.
 Both men and women are affected equally, and the mean age at time of presentation is 70 years.

 Degenerative adult scoliosis usually begins as low back pain.
 Over time, and as the curvature worsens, a deformity causes the back to look peculiar, such as humpback (kyphosis).
 In addition, pain of the spine causes bony prominences to put pressure on spinal nerves, which can lead to arm or leg weakness, numbness, and tingling.
 Other symptoms include walking with a limp, leg length discrepancy, and breathing problems.

 To diagnose degenerative adult scoliosis, the orthopedic specialist will:

 The treatment of degenerative scoliosis is usually conservative.
 Options include: